owasp-noir/noir/docs/_advanced/configuration.md

 # The format to use for the output
 format: "plain"

+# Whether to display HTTP status codes in the output
+show_status: "false"

 # Whether to include the path in the output
 include_path: "false"